vsmottin/pSTL-Bench/README.md

 By default, `pSTL-Bench` will capture the `OMP_NUM_THREADS` environment variable to set the number of threads.
 However, for [HPX](https://github.com/STEllAR-GROUP/hpx) argument `--hpx:threads` must be used.

+Other environment variables that can be used are:

+* `PSTL_ABS_TOL` and `PSTL_REL_TOL` to define the absolute and relative tolerance when asserting the results of floating point operations.

 ## Citation

 If you use pSTL-Bench in your research, please cite the following papers: